hashicorp/design-system/website/docs/components/toast/partials/guidelines/overview.md

-A Toast is an element intended for **messages that are the result of a user's actions**.
+A Toast is an element intended for **messages that are the result of a user’s actions**.

 For system-generated messages see the [Alert](/components/alert/) component.